The Prophecy (film series): The Prophecy: Uprising (2005)

-The Prophecy: Uprising directed by Joel Soisson and written by John Sullivan.

-The movie begins with the story of a woman named Allison (Kari Wührer) who has come into possession of The Lexicon, a mysterious book of prophecies that writes itself.
+The Prophecy: Uprising was directed by Joel Soisson and written by John Sullivan.
+The film begins with the story of a woman named Allison (Kari Wührer) who has come into possession of The Lexicon, a mysterious book of prophecies that writes itself.
 This book contains the additional and still incomplete 23rd chapter of the final book in the Holy Bible, Revelation, also called The Apocalypse.
 The last chapter depicts the end of the war of angels.
-One of the angels who fell with Satan, Belial (Doug Bradley), is now a demon and wants this book.
+One of the angels who fell with Lucifer, Belial (Doug Bradley), is now a demon and wants this book.

 While searching for Allison and the book, and to avoid detection, Belial keeps on murdering people and taking their form.
 Meanwhile, Lucifer (John Light) seeks the help of a cop, Dani Simionescu (Sean Pertwee), who has a dark secret; as a child he reported his parents to secret police, and then they were brought to police headquarters to be tortured in front of him and his baby sister.
 Afterward, his baby sister gets hurt and then given up for adoption.
 She is given the name Allison.
-Satan brings the cop to the same house which witnessed inhumane tortures, making it his domain.
+Lucifer brings the cop to the same house which witnessed inhumane tortures, making it his domain.
 Allison, with guidance of the voices in her head, reaches the same place, followed by Belial.
 It is the only place where Belial cannot hurt Allison.
-It is a place of evil, which makes it Satan's area, and he offers Allison and her brother protection.
+It is a place of evil, which makes it Lucifer's area, and he offers Allison and her brother protection.
 Here, the cop confesses his sins and seeks forgiveness but is rebuked by his sister.
 It is here that real motives are revealed.
-Belial, who was loyal to Satan, now wants to get some advantage from the war of angels.
-He is frustrated by the inertness of Satan and now wants an aggressive Hell.
-Satan, who had initially opposed God for his love for humans, helps humans to fight Belial.
+Belial, who was loyal to Lucifer, now wants to get some advantage from the war of angels.
+He is frustrated by the inertness of Lucifer and now wants an aggressive Hell.
+Lucifer, who had initially opposed God for his love for humans, helps humans to fight Belial.
 He does not want another Hell, believing that only one Hell is enough for the world.
 He helps the cop and Allison to kill Belial and then he absorbs Belial's soul.
-The movie concludes at the dawn, when Satan tells Allison that for the present the war of angels is over, but will not be for long.
+The film concludes at the dawn, when Lucifer tells Allison that for the present the war of angels is over, but will not be for long.
 Showing her glimpses of her future, he advises her to keep the book safe.